 Intake and eligibility are determined following application through the State Division of Developmental Disabilities (DDD).
 There is a field office in Kennewick.
 Residential and personal support services are provided under state and regional contracts administered by DDD either locally or through the regional offices in Yakima.
-Adult employment, health and community access services are provided under county contracts administered by Benton Franklin Human Services.
+Adult employment for working age adults ages 21-61, and community access services for retired individuals ages 62+ are provided under county contracts administered by Benton Franklin Human Services.
+Early Intervention is provided for children birth to 3 years old also.
 DDD case managers are assigned to eligible people and agencies through contracts negotiated by the case managers or the counties.
 The caseload is currently approaching 1,200 and is growing by nearly 100 cases annually.